 - cost saving: in most cases, open source softwary is license free

-- innovation: open source software is usually further developed by an innovative community
+- innovation: open source software is usually further developed and improved constantly by an innovative community

 - standards compliance: open standards interoperably connect most open source applications